 - Windows 11 is the biggest change in years in the PC-powering software scene, so it comes as no surprise that you want to download it right away.

-There is no secret that Microsoft unveiled its new PC-powering software.
-A new version of Windows doesn’t come around very often and chances are you want to take advantage of that and download the OS right away.
+There is no secret that Microsoft unveiled its latest PC-powering software.
+A new OS doesn’t come around very often, and chances are you want to take advantage of that and download it right away.

 Windows 11 captured everyone’s attention with an extra sheen of polish that we’ve all been waiting for.